opensdd/recipes/global/docusaurus_site/README.md

 ## What it does
 - Prepare
   - Clones your pre-created GitHub repository that will host the site.
-  - Initializes a Docusaurus project in the ROOT of that repository (no subfolder).
+  - Initializes a Docusaurus project in the `web/` subfolder of that repository.
   - Creates workspace folders: `repos/` and `context/`.
   - Installs a GitHub Actions workflow at `.github/workflows/deploy-site.yml` to publish the built site to the `gh-pages` branch.
 - Collect